 To submit your manuscript, please visit us at ManuscriptCentral.

-Submissions to the Zurich 2022 conference proceedings will be accepted through Jan.
-13, 2023.
+Submissions to the Radiocarbon and Diet conference proceedings are due Sept.
+1, 2023.
 See below for author's instructions.

 Please see below for author's instructions, references style, and more.